Jaxydog/Astral/README.md

 # Astral

-An [Origins](https://github.com/apace100/origins-fabric) addon mod for Astral SMP that provides tons of custom content!
+An [Origins](https://github.com/apace100/origins-fabric) addon mod for Astral SMP that provides custom content.

-Sorry, no leaks here <3
+---

+If you're seeing this, please look away for now (unless you're from Modrinth)!